Lovely UNESCO sights in Slovakia

 Details about each cave you can find on Slovak Cave Administration.

-– located in northeastern Slovakia at the borders with Poland and Ukraine, creates Primeval Beech Forests of the Carpathians.
+Located in northeastern Slovakia at the borders of Poland and Ukraine, creates Primeval Beech Forests of the Carpathians.

 The forests have beeches of record size, up to 58 meters tall and very thick, and many animals hard to find elsewhere.